gknowles/dimcli/README.md

 - Git style subcommands.
 - Response files (requires `<filesystem>` support).
 - Convert argv to/from command line with Windows, Posix, or GNU semantics.
-- Wordwrap arbitrary paragraphs and simple text tables for console.
+- Wordwrap arbitrary paragraphs and simple text tables for console output.
 - Works whether or not exceptions and RTTI are disabled.
 - Distributed under the Boost Software License, Version 1.0.